 - Include a link to our knowledge base on your website to help guide families.
 If your families have any questions please encourage them to contact our support team.

-We recommend you send a message like this every season so your families know what to expect.
+We recommend you send a message like this every season so your families and participants know what to expect.
 Many of our organizations send these out in an email ahead of time, include it in their newsletters, or post them on their website.
 Feel free to use theses letters as you'd like and make any edits to best fit your needs.

 - Encourage your health staff and leadership team to take part in a training session, and read through our training materials.
 Participating in a training webinar will save you time in the long run and make for a smooth transition.